 Who are we?

-The city of Toulouse, European organ capital, boasts over 20 organs of all styles and periods, nine of which are government protected listed monuments.
+The city of Toulouse, European organ capital, boasts 30 organs of all styles and periods, nine of which are government protected listed monuments.

 Further afield, the Midi-Pyrénéés region can count over 370 instruments within its borders.